Actualizado: 28 jul

 To start the event, after the welcoming from councilor Laura Pèrez from Barcelona City Councilor and Marta Junqué, secretary of the Network, a theoretical framework offered by the International Labor Organization and Eurofound, introducing the topic of conference, emphasizing the need and benefits of improving life balance for all, especially women.

 At the event, it was discussed how important it is for regional and local governments to implement policies that improve the citizens’ time balance in every aspect of their lives.
 Bogota’s "Care System" represented a first glance at that, explaining how a city is reorganising itself so that caregivers can pursue personal development.
-Catalonia’s "Time for Care” is also an example of such a policy, as it promotes, coordinates, and funds the enlargement and creation of nearby public care services for zero- to four-year-olds, out of school time.
+Catalonia’s "Time for Care” is also an example of such a policy, as it promotes, coordinates, and funds the enlargement and creation of nearby public care services for zero- to fourteen-years-old children, out of school time.

 As work is a place in which citizens spend a lot of time, it is important to seek public-private cooperation.
 The Barcelona’s "Business Network for new working time arrangements" operates as a network and learning community aimed at improving working time arrangements that benefit workers, employers and the city.
 Milan’s project for bringing workplaces closer to its City Hall employees also showed this initiative, arranging workplaces and workstations in suitable locations (public- or private-owned) around the city, in order to provide more options for commuters from the wider metropolitan area.